Jesus’ Rabbinic Teaching Style

 How is it logical to infer that any law that applies to animals applies to people?
 A passage in the Mishnah points out the Scriptural basis:

 Have you ever seen a wild beast or a bird who has a trade?
 Yet they get along without difficulty.
-And were they not created only to serve me?
-And I was created to serve my Master.
+And were they not created only to serve me (a human)?
+And I was created to serve my Master, God.
 So is it not logical that I should get along without difficulty?
 But I have done evil and forfeited my right to sustenance without difficulty.
 Simeon ben Eleazar, Mishnah, Kiddushim 4:14

 This rabbi points out that in Genesis 1:26, humans were created to serve God.
 But they were also made in God’s image to reign over creation, so just as a king’s subjects are his “servants,” animals are man’s “servants.”
 If God gives a rule for how our animal “servants” should be treated, how much more should it apply to human beings.